RobinDeClerck/ShippingChallengeLinux/README.md

 **Install Docker:**\
 https://docs.docker.com/engine/install/ubuntu/

-I had a problem where docker did not have permissions to execute containers I found the fix on stackoverflow: https://stackoverflow.com/questions/48957195/how-to-fix-docker-got-permission-denied-issue
+I had a problem where docker did not have permissions to execute containers I found the fix on stackoverflow (using docker with sudo != ok): \
+https://stackoverflow.com/questions/48957195/how-to-fix-docker-got-permission-denied-issue

 **Install Kubernetes:**\